CSAF receives Rosa Parks memorial replica from 42nd Air Base Wing commander during visit to Maxwell

 |Downloads:

-This work, CSAF receives Rosa Parks memorial replica from 42nd Air Base Wing commander during visit to Maxwell [Image 5 of 5], by SrA Jackson Manske, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CSAF receives Rosa Parks memorial replica from 42nd Air Base Wing commander during visit to Maxwell [Image 5 of 5], by AB Greydon Furstenau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT